USA (Honolulu, New York) · c. 1900–present (codified: 1930s–1960s)

 Iconic traditional tattoo works include: Sailor Jerry flash sheets (1940s–70s); Hardy, Tattoo City originals; Grimm, Long Beach shop flash (1930s–70s); Dietzel, Milwaukee flash art (1920s–60s); Coleman, Norfolk flash sheets.

 Generate unique traditional tattoo SVG designs with AI.
-Free to try, no design skills needed.
+Preview free, no design skills needed — $10 once for a commercially-licensed SVG, no subscription.